MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 ## Setup and configuration

 ##### Q1.
-What's required to enable Workplace Analytics?
+What's required to enable advanced insights?

 A1.
-The main tasks required to enable Workplace Analytics for your organization are:
+The main tasks required to enable advanced insights for your organization are:

 * Assign licenses
 * Assign roles